-The Monster Energy drink company is denying claims that it uses satanic imagery on its cans, despite accusations featured in a YouTube video that went viral earlier this month.
+The Monster Energy drink company is denying claims that it uses satanic imagery on its cans.
+This is despite accusations featured in a YouTube video that went viral earlier this month.

 “There’s a gap right here in the letter M, it’s never connected,” said Weick, explaining what she believes is the true meaning behind the M artwork.
 “So you go into Hebrew (writing).
 The letter vav is also the number six.
 Short top long tail.”